marvelmiles/worship-studio/README.md

 # WorshipStudio

-A church worship presentation studio that runs entirely in the browser.
-Paste song lyrics and WorshipStudio turns them into beautifully typeset slides, then projects them full‑screen with themes, backgrounds, presenter notes and full keyboard control.
-All data is stored locally (IndexedDB) and the app works offline once loaded.
+WorshipStudio is a church worship presentation studio that runs entirely in the browser.
+Paste song lyrics and WorshipStudio automatically transforms them into beautifully formatted slides, then projects them full-screen with customizable themes, backgrounds, presenter notes, and full keyboard control.
+All data is stored locally using IndexedDB, and the app continues to work offline once loaded.
+Try the live demo at https://worshipstudio.netlify.app/.

 ## Quick start